prime31/Hugo-Helper/README.md

 ## The Menu
 ![](README_Images/menu.png)

 Generally, once you setup your Hugo folder and Markdown app you wont need the menu unless you are doing some layout work or using Hugulp.
 When working with Hugulp `scss` files use the `File -> Start hugulp watcher` menu item to launch Terminal and get Hugulp watching your Hugulp folder for changes.
+The one downside here is if Hugulp gets an error while transpiling your scss files it poops itself and you need to restart it in Terminal.
+Just press `up` and then `return`.
 The `File -> Build site` button will do a Hugo build and then a Hugulp build.

 ## Creating New Files